springcomp/masked-emails-swa/README.md

 ## Quick Overview

-To quickly setup this application, please refer to [the documentation](src/api).
+To quickly setup this application, please refer to [the documentation](src/angular).
+A more complete example for testing the local backend api is also available in [the function app](src/api) folder.

 ## Rationale